 Whilst we’re not saying to pack up your bags and force everyone to work from home, what we are recommending is to consider providing greater flexibility to your employees.
 What these flexible options are is dependent on what your business is, how big it is and what each position requires, which we can help you figure out if you’re confused.

-Just like high school, friends are what makes people happy
+Just like in high school, friends are what makes people happy

 When you were a kid, did you like going to school to learn or was it more about seeing your friends?
 Or, as an adult, do you prefer to do errands alone or with friends?
 Friendships are what makes boring and mundane tasks fun and exciting.
 Friends are what makes our lives exceedingly more enjoyable, and the workplace is no different.